Des Martin: South Melbourne

 Martin returned to South Melbourne in 1941 and after playing well in the reserves he made his debut in the middle of the 1941 VFL season.
 A rover and half forward, he played nine games that year.

 Martin enlisted for a second time in early 1942, this time in the Australian Army, and had an operation to correct an issue in his leg.
 He was made captain of the South Melbourne seconds team but made one more appearance in the senior team in round 11 of the 1942 VFL season.

 Richmond

 Des Martin crossed over to Richmond in the middle of the 1942 season and he played five games for them, his final appearance being as a reserve for Richmond in the 1942 VFL Grand Final, which they lost to Essendon.

-Murray Football League
+Berrigan

-Martin joined the Berrigan Football Club as captain-coach when he returned from war service.
+Martin joined the Berrigan Football Club in 1946 as captain-coach when he returned from war service.

 He won the Murray Football League's best and fairest award, the O'Dwyer Medal in 1946 and was runner up in 1948, when playing for Berrigan.
+Martin won the Berrigan best and fairest award in 1948.